 In this period, the West African countries of Senegal, Togo and Benin were selected for the current cohort.
 To ensure that our work best reflects the voices and perspectives of women with disabilities in Senegal, Benin and Togo, we went and met with formal and informal groups of women with disabilities.
 This report documents their activism and successes.
+This augmented version published 10 December 2023 includes the good practices from Togo.

 As we deepen this intersectional work and seek to advance de-colonial, anti-racist, anti-ableist feminism, we are heartened by the promise of cross-movement collaboration and the growing number of mainstream partners committing to inclusion.
 Still, the gaps remain many and wide.
-Thank you for making them a little less so by sharing this report available on MIW Website in English and French, and your feedback!
+Thank you for making them a little less so by sharing this report available on MIW Website in English and French4, and your feedback!

-Email: s.pecourt@hi.org

-Web: makingitwork.hi.org Twitter: @MIW\CRPD
+Email: s.pecourt@hi.org Web: makingitwork.hi.org